A generalized configuration model with triadic closure: Introduction

-This paper is organized as follows.
-In Section \ref{s:model}, we present the construction algorithm of the CTC model.
-In Section \ref{s:pdcc} we analyze the Pearson degree correlation coefficient of the CTC model.
-In Section \ref{s:cc} we analyze the clustering coefficient of the CTC model.
-In Section \ref{s:numerical} we present numerical results.
+The organization of this paper is as follows.
+In Section \ref{s:model}, we present a construction algorithm for the GCTC model.
+Then, we briefly review several basic analytical results of the generalized configuration model in Section \ref{s:review}.
+In Section \ref{s:pdcc} we analyze the Pearson degree correlation coefficient of the GCTC model.
+In Section \ref{s:lcc} we analyze the clustering coefficient of the GCTC model.
+In Section \ref{s:numerical} we present numerical and simulation results.
 Finally, we present the conclusions of this paper in Section \ref{s:conclusions}.